Recently updated on August 10th, 2021 at 01:15 am

-The documents below must demonstrate that you have knowledge of details concerning the criminal activity and that would assist in the investigation or legal action of that criminal activity.
-Trial transcripts Court documents Police reports News articles Copies of reimbursement forms for travel to and from court; and Written sworn statements of other witnesses or…
+Recently updated on December 5th, 2023 at 10:54 pm The documents below must demonstrate that you have knowledge of details concerning the criminal activity and that would assist in the investigation or legal action of that criminal activity.
+Trial transcripts Court documents Police reports News articles Copies of reimbursement forms for travel to and from…

-Because U Visa falls into what is called the humanitarian category, U Visa is granted on a discretionary basis, which means that it up to the immigration official to decide if you meet the requirements.
-And, the USCIS is the immigration official who has the power to make decision over all U Visa applications.…
+Recently updated on December 5th, 2023 at 11:24 pm Because U Visa falls into what is called the humanitarian category, U Visa is granted on a discretionary basis, which means that it up to the immigration official to decide if you meet the requirements.
+And, the USCIS is the immigration official who has the…

-Probably not.
+Recently updated on December 5th, 2023 at 11:07 pm Probably not.
 When the U.S. law makers made U Visa law, they thought two purposes.
 One, U Visa is designed to protect and assist non-citizens who are victims of certain types of crimes and in need of aid from emergency circumstances.
-Two, U Visa is to encourage non-U.S. citizens to report crimes to the police…
+Two, U Visa is to…

-Yes, you can apply for a green card which will grant you permanent residence in the U.S. if you have been previously granted a U Visa.
-When applying for a green card, you should have continued to hold the U Visa status for at least 3 years and you should have been physically present in…
+Recently updated on December 5th, 2023 at 10:48 pm Yes, you can apply for a green card which will grant you permanent residence in the U.S. if you have been previously granted a U Visa.
+When applying for a green card, you should have continued to hold the U Visa status for at least 3…

-While leaving the U.S. raises no issue, returning might be very complicated and in some situations restricted for a long period of time.
+Recently updated on December 5th, 2023 at 10:42 pm While leaving the U.S. raises no issue, returning might be very complicated and in some situations restricted for a long period of time.
 Technically, after your U Visa is approved you can request an additional document called an Advanced Parole by filing Form I-131.
-The purpose of this document is to allow you re-entry in…
+The purpose…

-When you file for a U Visa, you have simply applied to get the visa.
+Recently updated on December 5th, 2023 at 11:30 pm When you file for a U Visa, you have simply applied to get the visa.
 It does not necessarily mean that you will get the Visa.
 Therefore, you cannot legally work in the U.S. immediately after filing for U visa application.
-But you and your dependents will eventually be able to work once some steps…
+But you and your dependents…

-Immigration U Visa is a type of visa that the immigration department of the U.S. (USCIS) awards to a certain number of individuals who are victims of certain types of crimes.
-These visas are designed to allow non-U.S. citizens to legally reside in the U.S. for a set period of time.
-In order to succeed…
+Recently updated on December 5th, 2023 at 11:15 pm Immigration U Visa is a type of visa that the immigration department of the U.S. (USCIS) awards to a certain number of individuals who are victims of certain types of crimes.
+These visas are designed to allow non-U.S. citizens to legally reside in the U.S. for…

-If you are considering applying for a U nonimmigrant Visa known as a U-Visa, one of the requirements is that you are a victim of a crime that occurred in the United States.
-The immigration law for a U-Visa outlines particular types of crimes that may qualify you for a U-Visa.
-You will need to…
+Recently updated on December 5th, 2023 at 11:23 pm If you are considering applying for a U nonimmigrant Visa known as a U-Visa, one of the requirements is that you are a victim of a crime that occurred in the United States.
+The immigration law for a U-Visa outlines particular types of crimes that may…

 Court Forms Created